Program Contact: Timothy Ferrarotti 203-582-7782

 Whom should I contact if I have any additional questions regarding the program and its plans?

-For specific questions regarding this program and our plans, please contact either Physician Assistant Studies Program Director Dr. Timothy Ferrarotti (timothy.ferrarotti@qu.edu) or School of Health Sciences Dean Dr. Janelle Chiasera (janelle.chiasera@qu.edu).
+For specific questions regarding this program and our plans, please contact either Physician Assistant Program Director Dr. Timothy Ferrarotti (timothy.ferrarotti@qu.edu) or School of Health Sciences Dean Dr. Janelle Chiasera (janelle.chiasera@qu.edu).